Connect with others who understand.

 What Causes Spinal Muscular Atrophy?

-There are two SMN genes on chromosome 5 — SMN1 and SMN2.
-In a person without spinal muscular atrophy, the SMN1 gene produces the majority of the SMN protein required for the muscles to function, while the SMN2 gene only produces a minor amount of SMN protein.
-People without SMA will possess two normal SMN1 copies and one or two SMN2 copies, though some people have several copies of the SMN2 gene and some have none.
+There are two SMN genes on chromosome 5, SMN1 and SMN2.
+In a person without SMA, the SMN1 gene produces the majority of the SMN protein required for the muscles to function, while the SMN2 gene only produces a minor amount of SMN protein.
+People without SMA will possess two SMN1 gene copies and one or two SMN2 copies, though some people have several copies of the SMN2 gene and others have none.

-Two types of gene therapy are currently available to treat types 0-4.
+Gene therapy is currently available to treat types 0-4.
+Learn more about treatments for SMA.

-Other spinal muscular atrophy types are caused by mutations on different genes.
-They include the following.
+Other SMA types are caused by variations on different genes.

 SMA With Respiratory Distress

-SMA with respiratory distress (SMARD) is caused by a mutation on the immunoglobulin mu DNA binding protein 2 (IGHMBP2) gene.
-The SMARD mutation leads to the creation of compromised proteins that contribute to motor neuron damage and death.
+SMA with respiratory distress (SMARD) is caused by a variant of the immunoglobulin mu DNA binding protein 2 (IGHMBP2) gene.
+The SMARD variant leads to the creation of compromised proteins that contribute to motor neuron damage and death.

 Distal SMA

-Distal SMA can be caused by a mutation on the Berardinelli-Seip congenital lipodystrophy 2 (BSCL2) or glycyl-tRNA synthetase (GARS1) genes.
-Mutations on the BSCL2 gene lead to malformed proteins within cells that may damage or kill motor neurons.
+Distal SMA can be caused by a genetic change on the Berardinelli-Seip congenital lipodystrophy 2 (BSCL2) or glycyl-tRNA synthetase (GARS1) or receptor accessory protein 1 (REEP1) genes.
+Mutations on the BSCLR2 gene lead to malformed proteins within cells that may damage or kill motor neurons.
 The GARS1 gene helps the body create certain enzymes required for producing proteins.
-The precise reason why a GARS1 mutation leads to distal SMA is unknown, however scientists hypothesize that a lack of certain enzymes may damage the ability of nerves to communicate with muscles.
+The precise reason why a GARS1 variation leads to distal SMA is unknown, however scientists hypothesize that a lack of certain enzymes may damage the ability of nerves to communicate with muscles.

-Kennedy's disease (X-linked spinal and bulbar muscular atrophy) primarily affects men and is caused by a mutation in the androgen receptor (AR) gene on the X chromosome.
+According to Muscular Dystrophy Association, Kennedy disease, also known as X-linked spinal and bulbar muscular atrophy, primarily affects men and is caused by a variation in the androgen receptor (AR) gene on the X chromosome.
 The AR gene tells the body to make androgen receptors.
-Androgen receptors are important for the development of male sex characteristics and are also important for female hormonal function.
-The precise reason this mutation leads to muscle weakness requires more research.
+Androgen receptors are important for the development of male sex characteristics and are also important for human hormonal function.
+The precise reason this genetic variation leads to muscle weakness requires more research.

 SMA With Progressive Myoclonic Epilepsy

-SMA with progressive myoclonic epilepsy (SMA-PME) is the result of a mutation on the N-acylsphingosine amidohydrolase 1 (ASAH1) gene.
+SMA with progressive myoclonic epilepsy, or SMA-PME, is the result of a variation on the N-acylsphingosine amidohydrolase 1 (ASAH1) gene.
 This gene is involved in the production of ceramides, fats that contribute to the creation of myelin.
 Myelin protects nerve cells.
-The mutated ASAH1 gene functions at less than a third of the capacity as a normal ASAH1 gene, which is believed to be the reason for the nerve cell damage that causes SMA-PME.
+The altered ASAH1 gene functions at less than a third of the capacity of a normal ASAH1 gene, which is believed to be the reason for the nerve cell damage that causes SMA-PME.

 SMA With Lower Extremity Predominance